The Lancet March 17, 2018

 Multicenter, 17 countries

-Population Patients with symptomatic COPD, severe or very severe airflow limitation (GOLD grade 3–4), and at least one moderate or severe exacerbation in the previous year.
+Population Patients with symptomatic COPD, severe or very severe airflow limitation (FEV1 < 50% predicted), and at least one moderate or severe exacerbation in the previous year, who were receiving inhaled maintenance medication.

-Outcome Rate of moderate-to-severe COPD exacerbations across 52 weeks.
+Outcome Rate of moderate-to-severe COPD exacerbations across 52 weeks of treatment.

 Study Limitations